yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields/07-electrodynamics.rst

 Feynman Rules for QED
 ---------------------

-Having settle the photon field in the previous sections, we're now ready to specify the matter field in the Lagrangian density :eq:`eq_qed_semi_concrete_lagrangian_with_matter`.
+Having settled the photon field in the previous section, we're now ready to specify the matter field in the Lagrangian density :eq:`eq_qed_semi_concrete_lagrangian_with_matter`.
 We'll be considering the theory describing the interaction between a massive spin-:math:`1/2` fermion with charge :math:`q = -e`, [#letter_e]_ e.g., an electron, and photon.
 In this case, the Lagrangian density takes the following form

 .. math:: \Lscr = -\frac{1}{4} F^{\mu\nu} F_{\mu\nu} - \bar{\Psi} \left( \gamma^{\mu} (\p_{\mu} + \ifrak e A_{\mu}) + m \right) \Psi
+    :label: eq_qed_lagrangian_density

 It follows from :eq:`eq_qed_matter_lagrangian_variational_derivative_in_a_field` that the charge density :math:`J^{\mu}` takes the following form